timkql/CTD_Dino_Game/docs.md

                    return True # collided with object
         return False
 ```
+### Character list function
+Returns a 2D list of characters to be displayed.
+Replaces all characters taken up by the sprite after creating a 2D list for the map characters.
 ```py
     def ret_screen(self, cur_map_block):
         """Returns a 2D List of text characters to be rendered on-screen"""